-Keystone Tutors Limited carries out activities which bring our employees, self-employed tutors and people working on behalf of our organisation into regular unsupervised contact with children and/or vulnerable adults.
+Keystone Tutors Limited carries out activities which bring our employees and self-employed tutors into regular unsupervised contact with children and/or vulnerable adults.
 This includes providing tutoring and educational services in the students' home and elsewhere.
 Keystone Tutors Limited takes its responsibilities to safeguard and protect the interests of all young children very seriously.

 This policy is non-contractual but indicates the way in which Keystone Tutors Limited intends to deal with such matters.

 This policy applies to all self-employed tutors, employees, workers or volunteers whose duties bring them into contact with children and/or vulnerable adults.

 Aims of this policy

 This policy aims to create and maintain the safest possible environment for the children and vulnerable adults with whom we deal, as well as for our self-employed tutors, employees and workers, and all reasonable steps will be taken to prevent all parties from harm.